sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

-## ApproveApprovalItem
+## Approve an Approval Item

 > WorkItems ApproveApprovalItem(ctx, id, approvalItemId).Execute()

-Approve an Approval Item
+This API approves an Approval Item.
+Either an admin, or the owning/current user must make this request.

 ### Example